 Anne Heche Dead at 53: A Timeline of Her Fatal Car Crash

+Anne Heche Dead at 53, Official Cause of Death Ruled: A Timeline of Her Fatal Car Crash

 Anne Heche in Coma Following Explosive Car Crash